A Decision to Remember

 When it comes to finding a suitable donor, you have options.
 As you might imagine, we’ve dealt with a number of organizations that offer donor information, and over the years we’ve found a few that seem to stand out from the rest.
 Ask us, at your next appointment, and we’ll be happy to steer you in the right direction.

 So how do you choose a donor?
 There is no one correct way of choosing.
 The process of picking a donor is a highly personal one that you and your spouse will make together.
 However this is not to say that there are no guidelines to help you make the best decision for your unique case.

-As the best fertility specialist in Tucson , The Center for Reproductive Endocrinology and Infertility offers invaluable advice regarding donor eggs and donor sperm and how to choose the best option.
+The Center for Reproductive Endocrinology and Infertility offers invaluable advice regarding donor eggs and donor sperm and how to choose the best option.